3 Ways to Shift to a Direct-to-Customer Insurance ModelLast updated: June 9, 2023 | 5 min read

 3. Enhance Your Customer Experience

-Once your strategy is in place and you have identified the best technology to implement it, you can begin to fine-tune your customer experience.
+Once your strategy is in place and you have identified the best technology, you can fine-tune your customer experience.

 Find out What Your Customers Need

 To meet customer needs, you first have to know what they are.
 Insurers using legacy technology tend to struggle with this, as information is often siloed and inconsistent.
-By implementing modern technology, insurers can access detailed customer data, track interactions, and capture inbound information.
+By implementing modern technology, insurers can access detailed customer data, track interactions, as well as capture inbound information.